 Any business, no matter what industry it is in, is no more than the sum of all the people who work within and with it.
 In today’s marketplace, that is likely a wide and diverse community of people from many different backgrounds, cultures, needs and working relationships.

 It’s is their combined talents and effort that allow your business to be competitively fit and perform at its optimal level or to flounder in its chosen markets.
 Businesses that know how to compete develop a language that reflects this motive – the motive to compete.
-It is succinct language which supports, underpins and uplifts its competitive performance.
+It is a succinct language which supports, underpins and uplifts its competitive performance.

 It may well become rich in metaphors, but it is language universally used and understood by everyone involved in your business.
 It is what connects all the people who work within and with your business and draws and empowers them to invest themselves in making your business an amazing success.